 Up to three winners in each of the categories below will also receive an award certificate together with an invitation to a celebratory event:

-- Early Career University Teaching Award – for colleagues with up to five years’ experience of teaching or supporting learning in higher education (each winner receives £2,000)
+- Early Career University of Leeds Teaching Award – for colleagues with up to five years’ experience of teaching or supporting learning in higher education (each winner receives £2,000)

-- Sustained Excellence University Teaching Award – for colleagues with more than five years’ experience (each winner receives £2,000)
+- Sustained Excellence University of Leeds Teaching Award – for colleagues with more than five years’ experience (each winner receives £2,000)

-- Collaborative Excellence University Teaching Award – for teams (each team receives £500 per contributor up to a maximum of £4,000).
+- Collaborative Excellence University of Leeds Teaching Award – for teams (each team receives £500 per contributor up to a maximum of £4,000).